 I think that over the past five years, my most favourite designs are my ‘Autumn Leaves’ range of jewellery and clutch bags.
 The choker, in particular, is my favourite piece as it incorporates all the most enjoyable parts of my job, the tactile leaf shapes, the painting , the embroidery and beading all combined together to make a statement piece.

 Describe your business in three words

-We just love your Folded Book creations Sue – and we adore your Creative Craft Classes too!
-Thanks so much for dropping by and telling us your story.
-You can find the Paperweight Products collection in store now.
+We adore the intricacy and style of your work Chic-yCow – oops, Jo!
+Thanks so much for popping by and telling us your story.
+You can find the Chic-yCow Designs collection in store now.

 See you at the shop x